 - Motion Blur: In another rarity for stop motion, the animation sometimes employed the use of drybrush smears when a character moved particularly fast.

-- The Movie: The Puppetoons Movie, which is really just a feature length anthology of some of the series best shorts, all wrapped in a Framing Device involving Gumby learning why George Pal was such an important figure in the history of stop motion animation.
+- The Movie: The Puppetoon Movie is really just a feature-length anthology of some of the series' best shorts, all wrapped in a Framing Device involving Gumby learning why George Pal was such an important figure in the history of stop-motion animation.

 - No Name Given: The Scarecrow and his companion Crow, a pesky recurring foe in the Jasper cartoons.
 However, a short-lived comic book adaptation of Puppetoons named them Professor and Blackberry.

-- Product Placement: The 30's Puppetoons would often feature these, such as ads for Horlick's Malted Milk or Philips brand radios.
+- Product Placement: The '30s Puppetoons often feature these, such as ads for Horlick's Malted Milk or Philips brand radios.
 This ties into the Puppetoon concept being hatched when Pal was working on a traditionally-animated advertisement for cigarettes and came up with the idea for a stop-motion short that used the actual cigarettes.

 - Public Domain Animation: Several of the shorts have fallen into the public domain.

 - Public Domain Soundtrack: "Mr. Strauss Takes A Walk" is based entirely around Johann Strauss II's "Tales of the Vienna Woods".